 3. Volumizing Shampoo

 As the name implies, Volumizing shampoos are designed to add volume to thin, dry hair.
-This shampoo is necessary for people with thin hair prone to hair loss and breaking.
+This shampoo is necessary for people with thin hair who are prone to hair loss and breaking.

-On the other hand, Volumizing shampoos come in handy during the winter, when the dry weather causes hair to become flat and lifeless.
+On the other hand, Volumizing shampoos are handy during the winter, when dry weather causes hair to become flat and lifeless.

 Furthermore, Volumizing shampoos are made with a lighter mix that won’t weigh down your hair.
-Massage the shampoo into your scalp to help give volume to your hair once it has dried.
+Once it has dried, massage the shampoo into your scalp to help give volume to your hair.

 Applying conditioner to your scalp will cause your roots to become greasy and flat.
 Also, while the conditioner is on, comb your hair.

-This will help detangle your hair and, in the end, prevent it from breaking.
+This will help detangle your hair and, ultimately, prevent it from breaking.
 The less hair that falls out, the less hair thinning.

 4. Strengthening Shampoo